github-linguist/linguist/CONTRIBUTING.md

 # Contributing

 The majority of contributions won't need to touch any Ruby code at all.
-Linguist defines a list of all languages known to GitHub in [lib/linguist/languages.yml](https://github.com/github/linguist/blob/master/lib/linguist/languages.yml).

-Most languages are detected by their file extension.
-For disambiguating between files with common extensions, we first apply some common-sense heuristics to pick out obvious languages.
-After that, we use a [statistical classifier](https://github.com/github/linguist/blob/master/lib/linguist/classifier.rb).
-This process can help us tell the difference between, for example, `.h` files which could be either C, C++, or Obj-C.

 ## Adding a language